sradc/sradc.github.io/_posts/2023-11-26-gridnotes.md

 Gridnotes is an infinite 2D text editor I made.

-If you are using Firefox or Chrome, on Desktop, try out the demo: [here](https://gridnotes.io/v1/)
+If you are using Firefox or Chrome, on Desktop, try it out: [here](https://gridnotes.io/v1/)

 ## Features